Majorant series for the $N$-body problem: Introduction

 Our time-renormalized equations were derived by considering estimates of the domain of existence of the holomorphic extension of maximal solutions of the $N$-body problem (\ref{eq:Nbody2}) to the complex domain.
 Noticeably, these global time-renormalizations were shown to be {\em uniform} in the sense that the solution of the time-renormalized equations in the fictitious time $\tau$ can be extended {\em analytically} to the strip

 for some $\beta>0$ independent of the initial conditions $(q^0,v^0) \in \mathbb{R}^{6N}$ (provided that $q^0_i \neq q^0_j$ for all $i \neq j$) and the masses $m_i$, $1\leq i \leq N$.

-Our main contribution in this paper is to explicitly construct {\em majorants} for the expansions of the solution of the $N$-body problem as a series in powers of either $t$ or $\tau$.
-We furthermore construct majorants for the expansion of discrete solutions of the time-renormalized equations in series of powers of the step-size $\tau$ .
+Our main contribution in this paper is to explicitly construct {\em majorants} for the expansions of the solution of the $N$-body problem as a series in powers of either $t$ or $\tau$, in addition to majorants for the expansion of discrete solutions of the time-renormalized equations in series of powers of the step-size.
+That technique, allows us to prove the our global time-renormalized equations are uniform (in the sense above) with a larger value of $\beta$.
+Furthermore, we obtain a similar result for the discrete solution, which provides a solid theoretical basis for the application of numerical schemes with constant time-steps to the time-renormalized equations.

 Although not fully resorting to {\em Geometric Numerical Integration}, our work is related to this special issue as it paves the way for the development of geometric integrators for the $N$-body problem.
-As a matter of fact, constant step-size integration in physical time is not feasible for trajectories with close approaches (such as encountered in gravitational problems), as it would require unaffordable computations.
-In contrast, uniform global time-renormalization allows to numerically integrate efficiently the $N$-body problem with fixed step-sizes, as usually required for the geometric numerical integration of Hamiltonian systems.
+As a matter of fact, constant step-size integration in physical time is not feasible for trajectories with close approaches (such as those encountered in gravitational problems), as it would require unaffordable computations.
+In contrast, uniform global time-renormalization allows to numerically integrate efficiently the $N$-body problem with fixed step-sizes, as usually required for the geometric numerical integration of {\em reversible systems} and Hamiltonian systems.
+The results on the discretization of time-renormalizations considered in the present work are directly applicable for schemes that preserve the reversible character of the $N$-body problem.
+However, the time-renormalized equations we consider in this work do not keep the Hamiltonian character of the $N$-body equations in physical time, and thus are not appropriate for symplectic schemes.
+The standard way to proceed (see for instance \cite{hairer06, leimkuhler05,mikkola97}) for symplectic integrators is to consider a Hamiltonian system in the extended phase space obtained by considering two additional state variables: the physical time $t$ and its conjugate momentum $\mathcal P$.
+The time-renormalization transformation (\ref{eq:t-r}) from the physical time $t$ to the fictitious time $\tau$ is achieved by considering the Hamiltonian

+and choosing the initial value for $\mathcal P$ as $\mathcal P(0)=-H(q(0),p(0))$.
+We believe that the time-renormalization functions proposed in the present work are suitable also for the application of symplectic schemes with constant step-size to the Hamiltonian system in the extended phase space.
+However, the construction of majorants for the expansion of the discrete solutions of the Hamiltonian time-renormalized equations in series of powers of the step-size requires a specific treatment that is outside the scope of the present work.